-Many online merchants struggled to thrive despite a sudden influx in online shopping, which shows that many ecommerce supply chains might not be as prepared for unexpected disruptions as they should.
+Many online merchants struggled to thrive in this ecosystem despite a sudden influx in online shopping, which shows that many ecommerce supply chains might not be as prepared for unexpected disruptions as they should.

 But the pandemic isn’t the only example.
-As more online brands go global (from operations to sales), geopolitical changes (e.g., Brexit and the US-China trade war), and even natural disasters can also cause roadblocks in supply chain efficiency.
+As more online brands go global (from operations to sales), geopolitical changes (e.g., Brexit and the US-China trade war), and even natural disasters can also cause supply chain risks and roadblocks in supply chain efficiency.

-Even as the pandemic slows down, there will always be a need to build resiliency in your supply chain.
+Even as the pandemic slows down, there will always be a need to build resilience in your supply chain.

 5 strategies to build more resilient supply chains